TheLastBilly/tincan/README.md

     }
     ```
     **Note: If you alread have one created just copy the entry from `configurations` into yours (a.k.a: what's in between `"configurations": [` and `]`).
 Make sure you separate them with a comma.**
-- Run `make run` on another terminal window on the repo's directory
+- Run `make run` from another terminal window on the repo's directory
 - Go into any file you'd like to debug on vscode and click on the "Run and Debug" tab at the left of the screen.
-Then, select the "GDB" configuration option.
+Then, select the "GDB" configuration option and Voilà!.
-- Voilà!

 ## Useful Resources
 - The [**doc/**]("docs/") folder.
 (I don't know if I should copy and paste PDFs like that, so I'll probably just take some notes out of the in the future)